The Child with a Moon on his Chest (Sotho): Regional tales

-Sigrid Schmidt published some tales from Namibia: The Son with a Moon on His Breast, Der Junge mit der Sonne und dem Mond ("The Youth with the Sun and the Moon"), Die Zwillingssöhne mit Mond und Stern auf der Brust ("The Twin Sons with the Moon and the Star on the Chest").
+Sigrid Schmidt published some tales from Namibia: Der Junge mit der Sonne und dem Mond ("The Youth with the Sun and the Moon"), Die Zwillingssöhne mit Mond und Stern auf der Brust ("The Twin Sons with the Moon and the Star on the Chest").
 She grouped them under the banner Der Bursche mit dem Mond auf der Brust (Stirn) ("The Boy with the Moon on the Chest/Forehead") and compared them to other instances of the tale type in international indexes.

 She also collected a tale titled Das hundertste Schwein ("The hundredth pig"), which she classified as both type 707 and her type KH 1125.